Performance Framework

 Cross-Agency Priority (CAP) Goals are a tool used by leadership to coordinate and promote progress on a limited number of Presidential priority areas where implementation requires active collaboration among multiple agencies.
 Long-term in nature, CAP Goals drive cross-government collaboration to tackle government-wide management challenges affecting most agencies.
 As a subset of Presidential priorities, CAP Goals are used to implement the President’s Management Agenda and are complemented by other cross-agency coordination and goal-setting efforts.
 CAP Goals are updated or revised every four years with each Presidential Administration’s term.

 When CAP goals have achieved a level of maturity and implementation that enables those teams to (a) demonstrate and scale the impact and (b) institutionalize these reforms, it becomes appropriate to refocus their activities from planning toward demonstrating results.
-As such, these goals will continue to be tracked on Performance.gov, but reporting will shift from detailed milestones and action planning to reporting on implementation outcomes.
-The re-categorization of these goals will be noted on each CAP goal page.
+As such, some of these goals may continue to be tracked on Performance.gov, but reporting will shift from detailed milestones and action planning to reporting on implementation outcomes.

 Agency Priority Goals

-Agency Priority Goals (APGs) are a performance accountability structure of the GPRA Modernization Act that provides agencies a mechanism to focus leadership priorities, set outcomes, and measure results, bringing focus to mission areas where agencies need to drive significant progress and change.
+Agency Priority Goals (APGs) are a performance accountability structure of the GPRA Modernization Act that provides agencies an organizational tool to focus leadership priorities, set outcomes, and measure results, bringing focus to mission areas where agencies need to drive significant progress and change.
 APG statements are outcome-oriented, ambitious, and measurable with specific targets set that reflect a near-term result or achievement agency leadership wants to accomplish within approximately 24 months.

 Agency Strategic Plans and strategic objectives can be found by navigating to each agency’s homepage.